Arguably one of the greatest innovations in interior design of our generation are the infamous Pocket Doors.

-By avoiding the need for wall space that a standard, swinging door would open into a pocket door frees up extra wall space where you can place furniture and still access it easily without it being obstructed by an open door.
+By avoiding the need for wall space that a standard, swinging door would open into, a pocket door frees up extra wall space.
+This makes it free for furniture and still access it easily without it being obstructed by an open door.

 A pocket door is also an attractive, stylish option that many people enjoy for the style it can bring to your rooms.
-The smooth opening motion of a pocket door, and the way it avoids obstructing the flow of space in a room, helps to create a modern, minimalist style that is increasingly popular.
+The smooth opening motion of a pocket door helps to create a modern, minimalist style that is increasingly popular.

 What is a Pocket Door?